clearya1/molecular-dynamics/README.md

 ### Physical parameters

 Here, we include a description of all the physical parameters in the code.
-We flag derived parameters with a :triangular_flag_on_post:;
+We flag derived parameters with a :triangular_flag_on_post: but one can of course rewrite the code slightly to change independent parameters to dependent (derived) parameters;

 1. `sigma` : $\sigma$ in the Lennard-Jones potential
 2. `L` : The length of one side of the 2D torus. :triangular_flag_on_post: